microsoft/prompts-for-edu/README.md

 ## Contribute

 We welcome your contributions!
-If you have an idea for a prompt, click on the 'Contribute' section.
-We've made it easy to share your insights with us.
+If you have an idea for a prompt, please submit them for consideration.

 ## License